Cotya/magento-composer-installer/README.md

 ### Install the Magento-Core and initialize your project

 If you want to setup your project from the scratch, you can require the magento/core package from [the public Magento module repository](http://packages.firegento.com) and have your magento-root-dir set up automatically.
+It is essential that the Magento core packages type is defined as "magento-core" (as given on magento/core).

 ```json